Alert: File Your Beneficial Ownership Information Today!

 Opting Out of Community Property Rights

-When spouses in a community property state opt out of community property rights through legal agreements, the ownership interests of each spouse can be clearly defined as separate.
+When spouses in a community property state opt out of community property rights through legal agreements, each spouse’s ownership interests can be clearly defined as separate.
 This can simplify the process of filing a BOIR, as it may eliminate the need to report both spouses as beneficial owners if only one spouse holds an ownership interest in the company.

 Some ways to potentially opt out of your community property rights include: